 Nucky often keeps his hands in the side pockets of his trousers, and he leaves the jetted rear pockets unbuttoned.
-The bottoms of the trousers are cuffed with “turn-ups” (or, you know, cuffs) with a medium break over his shoes.
+The bottoms of the trousers are finished with turn-ups (cuffs) with a medium break over his shoes.

-Nucky pairs brown footwear with his suit, opting for a pair of brown leather 4-eyelet perforated cap toe balmorals.
-His socks are tan with a brown rib top, meant to be concealed under the trouser cuffs.
-This is the best option to continue the leg line from his trousers into his shoes, since Glen Plaid socks would just be garish and too loud, even for Nucky standards.
+Nucky pairs brown footwear with his suit, opting for brown leather four-eyelet perforated cap toe oxfords.
+His socks are tan with a brown top, meant to be concealed under the trouser cuffs.
+This is the best option to continue the leg line from his trousers into his shoes, since glen plaid socks would just be garish and too loud, even for Nucky standards.

 Nucky’s hat is also brown.
-He wears a light brown felt homburg with a dark brown grosgrain band.
+He wears a tan felt homburg with a dark brown ribbed grosgrain silk band.
 The homburg remains the traditional headgear for gentlemen and was especially popular with politicians and mob bosses (some would say there is little difference) during the earlier half of the 20th century.

 For the Easter celebration, Nucky wears a dress shirt with light lavender and white awning stripes.
 Since the lavender is pale, the usual harsh contrast of an awning stripe isn’t as noticeable here, and light blue thin stripes separating the lavender and white also soften the aesthetic blow.
 The shirt buttons down the front and has gauntlet buttons on each cuff, but it has the usual detachable white collar and white French cuffs accompanying all of Nucky’s dress shirts.